j-woodlee/ALCOASSR/README.md

 ## Script Logic

-There is one master file (convertXLSMtoXLSX.js) that reads the parameters and matches them with the appropriate settings of the agency.
-Meaning the program is run differently when Alameda is entered versus Albany.
-Many agencies have files that are structured the same way so fortunately there can be a lot of code reuse, and the program will run the same when Fremont and Alameda are entered for example (except for the paths of course).

 First the "to write.xlsm" file is read.
 The only rows we are interested in are those with a present permit type, so that's the first filter.

 The script loops through every row in the .xlsm file, but ignores the ones that have a null permit type.
 When a row is found that has a non-null